 Appropriately Uses Anti-Psychotic Medication

-This datapoint measures the percent of long-term stay residents receiving antipsychotic drugs.
-While antipsychotic medications serve an important medical purpose, it is important to make sure these drugs are being used appropriately.
-In limited cases, high levels of antipsychotic drug use may indicate a nursing home is using these drugs to control patient behavior.
+This metric tells you the percent of long-term care patients receiving antipsychotic drugs.
+While antipsychotic drugs play an important role in caring for many residents, it is important to make sure these medications are being used appropriately.
+In limited situations, excessive reliance on these medications may mean a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents prescribed antianxiety drugs.
-These medications are typically given to patients suffering from depression or anxiety.
+This indicates the percentage of residents who were prescribed antianxiety medications.
+Antianxiety medications are prescribed to patients suffering from anxiety or depression.

 Managing Depression Among Residents